Awards Round Up 2018Award winning Scottish Gins in 2018.

 Congratulations to all the nominees and winners at the second annual Scottish Gin Awards, which took place in Glasgow in September.
 Winners have been added to this round-up.
 Other highlights so far this year include the most awarded, which are the gins from The Glasgow Distillery Company and their Maker Gin range.
 The only Scottish Gin to win gold at the International Wine & Spirit Competition (IWSC) was Esker Spirits and their Esker Honey Spiced Gin.
 It’s also been great to see new Scottish Gins on the market winning awards including Bigger Gin from The Bigger Gin Company, who were awarded Best London Dry from The Gin Guide Awards, Raven Spirits’ Thought & Memory won Gold in the London Dry category at the The Global Spirits Masters, Garden Shed Gin from The Garden Shed Drinks Company won a Silver at the San Francisco World Spirits Competition and Old Posion Distillery’s Selkie London Dry Gin was awarded an IWSC Bronze.
 These are just a few of many highlights so far that have seen Scottish Gin making it’s mark on the global gin and spirits industry.

-And without further ado the awards so far for 2018 include…
+And without further ado the awards for 2018 include…

 Arbikie Highland Estate, Kirsty’s Gin